 Fortunately, link expirations are a very simple feature you can use across your website and social media platforms.
 They can provide you with unmatched control over your links, which enables you to provide different types of offers and content to your website visitors.

-What Link Expirations Are (and Why They're Awesome)
+What are Link Expirations? (and Why They're Awesome)

 Link expirations are links that end on a set date or after a predetermined number of clicks.
 These expirations are commonly used by marketers and bloggers, as they offer a simple way to protect content and offer limited deals to followers and readers.
 However, link expirations can also: